 "Swedish massage is known as the most relaxing technique," says Gara Post, co-founder and chief creative officer of massage boutique The NOW.
 "The modality emphasizes rubbing the muscles with long strokes in the direction of blood returning to the heart.
 Kneading, friction, tapping, and gentle shaking motions are commonly utilized as part of this service."

 It typically begins with you lying on your stomach, while your therapist uses those motions to massage your back, neck, arms, and legs.
-Then, you may turn over where they will massage the ever-tight quads.
+Then, you may turn over so they can massage the ever-tight quads.
 It's intended to be a very relaxing experience, and you can communicate to your masseuse how soft or firm you would like the pressure.

 What are the benefits of Swedish massage?

-Boosting your mood
+It boosts your mood

-Helping you sleep better
+It can help you sleep better

 Who should get Swedish massage?

 "If you are an athlete and training all the time, it may be a consistent part of your routine and you may ask to incorporate more techniques to target tight muscles and increase circulation,"says Post.
 "Everyone working in an office hunched over a computer or sitting in traffic on a daily basis can benefit from the healing elements of Swedish massage, if only to address stress, anxiety, and the pressures of our fast-paced society."